 Amendments to DART's enabling legislation require approval of the Texas State Legislature, which holds its regular session every two years.
-Past legislative changes allowed the issuance of lease/leaseback transactions (see note 10), changed the collection period of sales taxes from quarterly to monthly, and allowed a joint pledge of sales and use tax and farebox revenues as security for long-term debt.
+Past legislative changes allowed the issuance of lease/leaseback transactions (see note 11), changed the collection period of sales taxes from quarterly to monthly, and allowed a joint pledge of sales and use tax and farebox revenues as security for long-term debt.
 Future changes to DART's enabling legislation could have a material impact on DART's financial position.
 The next session of the State Legislature is scheduled to begin in January 2015.

 On August 12, 2000, the voters of the DART service area passed a referendum that allows DART to issue up to \$2.9 billion of bonds or notes that are solely payable from and secured by the DART sales and use tax revenue, have maturities beyond five years, and are issued pursuant to the authority granted at the election.
-Based on legislative changes made in 2009, DART is authorized to secure debt with revenues from multiple sources.
-As a result, the \$2.9 billion limitation regarding the principal amount of Bond Obligations DART is permitted to issue is no longer applicable, when secured by multiple revenue sources, August 9, 2001, DART issued \$400 million of the authorized \$2.9 billion bonds.
+On August 9, 2001, DART issued \$400 million of the authorized \$2.9 billion bonds.
 On September 10, 2002, \$98.7 million of the authorized bonds were issued.
 On March 8, 2007, an additional \$770.3 million of the authorized bonds were issued.
 From the \$770.3 million, \$317.7 million was issued to refund part of the 2001 and 2002 bonds.
 The remaining \$452.6 million was issued to pay-off commercial paper notes.
 In April 2008, the Board approved the fourth issuance of Bonds (Series 2008), for \$731.4 million as authorized by the Master Debt Resolution.
 This issuance included \$341 million to refund commercial paper notes.
-In May 2009, the Board approved the fifth issuance of Bonds (Series 2009A and Series 2009B), for \$1 billion as authorized by the Master Debt Resolution (see notes 12 and 13).
-In September 2010, the Board approved the sixth issuance of Bonds (Series 2010A and Series 2010B), for \$824.6 million as authorized by the Master Debt Resolution (see notes 12 and 13).
+In May 2009, the Board approved the fifth issuance of Bonds (Series 2009A and Series 2009B), for \$1 billion as authorized by the Master Debt Resolution (see notes 13).
+In September 2010, the Board approved the sixth issuance of Bonds (Series 2010A and Series 2010B), for \$824.6 million as authorized by the Master Debt Resolution (see notes 13).
 On November 15, 2012, DART issued and sold \$127,775 in Senior Lien Sales Tax Revenue Bonds (Series 2012 Bonds).
 Series 2012 Bonds were issued to refund \$150,000 Commercial Paper Notes.
 The Commercial Paper Notes were issued to finance capital expenditures for DART's system expansion and acquisition.
-On December 13, 2012 DART entered into a Transportation Infrastructure Finance and Innovation Act (TIFIA) financing agreement with the U.S Department of Transportation.
-Under this agreement, DART will issue a Senior Lien Obligation bond to borrow up to \$119,972 from the U.S Department of Transportation.
-The proceeds from the bond will be used to pay for the cost of the third phase of DART's light rail Orange Line extension project, which will extend DART's light rail service from Irving to the Dallas Fort Worth International Airport.
-As of September 30, 213, DART received \$45,000 in TIFIA bonds proceeds.
+On December 13, 2012 DART entered into a Transportation Infrastructure Finance and Innovation Act (TIFIA) financing agreement with the U.S Department of Transportation (see note 14).
+Under this agreement, DART borrowed \$100,000 from the U.S Department of Transportation and plans to borrow an additional \$5,000 during fiscal year 2015.
+The proceeds from the bond were used to pay for the cost of the third phase of DART's light rail Orange Line extension project, which extended DART's light rail service from Irving to the Dallas Fort Worth International Airport.
 These bonds are Senior Lien Revenue Bonds that are secured by, and payable from, a senior lien on Pledged Revenues.

-DART received approximately \$456,524 in 2013 from a 1% sales and use tax imposed on certain items within its member jurisdictions compared to \$433,302 in 2012.
-These revenues constituted approximately 61% of DART's total revenues during fiscal year 2013 compared to 56% during 2012.
-Approximately 51%, 15%, and 11% of these sales and use tax revenues were collected from sales in the cities of Dallas, Plano, and Irving during fiscal years 2013 compared to 50%, 16%, and 11% for fiscal year 2012.
+DART received approximately \$486,564 in 2014 from a 1% sales and use tax imposed on certain items within its member jurisdictions compared to \$456,524 in 2013.
+These revenues constituted approximately 64% of DART's total revenues during fiscal year 2014 compared to 61% during 2013.
+Approximately 50%, 15%, and 11% of these sales and use tax revenues were collected from sales in the cities of Dallas, Plano, and Irving during fiscal years 2014 compared to 51%, 15%, and 11% for fiscal year 2013.